-A list of locally important heritage assets was compiled for the 2020 draft St Austell Bay Neighbourhood Plan (listed in the Charlestown Conservation Area Assessment).
-One of these assets, the cask banks at the head of the harbour, has been proposed to Historic England for formal designation.
+A list of locally important heritage assets was compiled for the St Austell Bay Neighbourhood Plan (listed in the Charlestown Conservation Area Assessment).
+Two of these, the group of cask banks at the head of the harbour and the Rashleigh car park ore floor, has been designated Grade II Listed Buildings.

-Future initiatives, including those undertaken by local community members, may identify and propose other heritage features for inclusion in the list.
+Future local listing initiatives, including those undertaken by local community members, may identify and propose other heritage features for inclusion in the list.
 Such additions should be given similar weight to that accorded to features on the current list.